softwarefactory-project/www.softwarefactory-project.io/website/content/blog-zuul-06-job-secrets.rst

 |

+To open the same menu as the image above go to `Zuul's Build page (sftests.com) <https://sftests.com/zuul/t/local/builds>`_.
+Here in the top lines of the table you can find the **my-publication-job** in the job column, click on SUCCESS in the Result column.
+You will find below Artifacts, and under it **ARA report** click on it.
+On this page will be all playbook tasks. **Expand Run publication command** task.

 As you can see, the job can be used by any project and the playbook is executed with the secret decrypted.
 The **env** command is leaking the secret content, thus when writing job that uses secret,